How to measure your kitchen

 All you need to know about measuring your kitchen

-It’s easy to get swept up in the excitement when creating your kitchen – but before you fill up your mood board, don’t forget about the basics.
-The measurements of your kitchen will form the basis of your design – so we’ve created a guide to make sure you get all the important ones noted down.
+It’s easy to get swept up in the excitement when designing a new kitchen – but before you fill up your mood board, don’t forget about the basics.
+The measurements of your kitchen will form the basis of your design.
+So, we’ve created a guide to make sure you get all the important ones noted down.